lumy/EternityII/README.md

 - population_file_base: filename containing the tils to play with.
   - Few file have been wrote alyready `test_4pieces.txt` `test_9pieces.txt` `test_16pieces.txt`
 - NGEN: Number of default iteration to do.
-See [our_algorithm#iteration]
+See   [iteration](doc/Algorithm.md#iteration)
 - mutate_inpd: Percentage of mutation. (between 0 and 1)

 ### Workflows.
 Running Scripts